milvus-io/milvus-docs/site/en/getstarted/example_code.md

     [[random.random() for _ in range(8)] for _ in range(3000)],  # field embeddings
 ]
 insert_result = hello_milvus.insert(entities)
+# After final entity is inserted, it is best to call flush to have no growing segments left in memory
+hello_milvus.flush()
 ```

 - Builds indexes on the entities: